COUNSELLING & PSYCHOTHERAPY

-Whatever our own particular situation - it seems true a 'gap' can widen and affect our mental health before we are even aware of it.
+Whatever our own particular situation - the 'gap' can widen and affect our mental health .
 We rely on strategies we have developed which have served us well , until we no longer can.
 Life does not discriminate.
 It can affect us all no matter our age, gender, sexuality, success, financial security, material wealth, social standing, job security, relationship status .

-Prolonged Stress, unexpected , emotional and difficult situations force the issue and stretch our 'gap' or take us into unchartered waters where we can feel lost ( even though we don't show it) until it becomes too difficult to live with and it affects our state of mind.
-Our mental health affects our physical health and so our mood, energy ,appetite, behaviour , sleep, stress and anxiety levels change.
+Prolonged Stress, unexpected , emotional and difficult situations force the issue and stretch our 'gap' or take us into unchartered waters where we can feel lost ( even though we don't show it) until it becomes too difficult to live with and it affects our mental health.
+Mental health affects our physical health and so our mood, energy ,appetite, behaviour , sleep, stress and anxiety levels change.

 If any of this sounds familiar counselling can help.
 It can help to connect us back to our selves , bridging the gap between what our mind fears and what it is possible to hope for.